ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 The error is technically correct, but it doesn't explain what the problem is.

-The reason for the failure is that there is no access policy defined for the KeyVault, that gives the current user (you) permission to manipulate the secrets in the vault.
+The reason for the failure is that there is no access policy defined for the Key Vault, that gives the current user (you) permission to manipulate the secrets in the vault.

-To solve this, you need to add a KeyVault access policy that gives the current user permission to manipulate the KeyVault secrets.
+To solve this, you need to add a Key Vault access policy that gives the current user permission to manipulate the Key Vault secrets.

 This is done by setting the `accessPolicies` property of the `properties` object to an array containing the access policies you want.